Data Contract CLI

 │ [default: all] │

-│ --publish TEXT The url to publish │
+│ --publish TEXT The url to publish the │

 │ --logs --no-logs Print logs │